AdaCore/gnatstudio/docs/release_notes/editors.rst

 The aliases expansion feature now works directly in-editor, without presenting the user a dialog for aliases with parameters.
-The user progresses through the fields directly in the editor via the Ctrl+Tab shortcut.
+The user progresses through the fields directly in the editor via the :kbd:`Ctrl+Tab` shortcut.
 Visual feedback is provided for the current field via highlighting.

 Smart-completion
 ~~~~~~~~~~~~~~~~